 These factors can contribute to low social and emotional wellbeing among certain students, especially those from ethnic minority communities, in remote rural areas, and children affected by migration.
 High social and emotional wellbeing correlates with better performance in school.
-UNICEF China works with the Ministry of Education and partners to help schools with the most disadvantaged children to effectively implement the Ministry's child friendly policies, standards and curricula.
-We want happy engaged children learning better in child friendly schools with quality teachers who have access to effective teacher support systems.
+UNICEF China works with the Ministry of Education and partners to help schools with quality teachers who have access to effective teacher support systems.
 To achieve these goals, UNICEF China works with Ministry of Education and partners, focusing on the most disadvantaged schools, to (1) devise a costed child friendly schools model that enables schools in disadvantaged areas to successfully implement the Ministry's child friendly quality school standards; (2) improve the social and emotional wellbeing of the most disadvantaged children, through a whole school social and emotional learning and mental health education approach; (3) provide professional support for teachers and school heads toward innovative and effective teaching and learning; (4) promote hygiene and sanitation in schools and positive child friendly school environments, including work on climate change education and disaster risk reduction; and (5) provide research, assessment, and knowledge management for evidence-based advocacy and policy impact, which includes work with the Ministry on policies and standards/guideline development, such as school supervision, and research on emerging priorities, for example special education, and extent to which the child friendly schools model improves learning in disadvantaged schools.
 In this symposium, we will present five papers that demonstrate how we are carrying out this work in China.
-The first paper addresses what UNICEF is trying to accomplish in China and how it contributes to UNICEF's global goals for education and child we
+The first paper addresses what UNICEF is trying to accomplish in China and how it contributes to UNICEF's global goals for education and child wellbeing.
+The second paper addresses how UNICEF China and its partners have developed and implemented this work in collaboration with the Ministry's goals.
+The third paper describes how social and emot

-Teaching Work and Curricular Changes in The Contemporary World: Traveling Ref orms and The Neoconservative Agenda in Education Policies D3-G-05 1.31 - 27 Globalization, Regionalization and Nationality: Education in Times of Mário Luiz NEVES DE AZEVEDO, Maringa State University, Chair & Discussant: Performativity and Competition Brazil, mario.de.azevedo@uol.com.br Geovana Mendonça LUNARDI MENDES, Curriculum Studies: A Note on Non-Epistemological Crisis José Augusto PACHECO, University of Minho, Portugal, Santa Catarina State University, Brazil, jpacheco@ie.uminho.pt geolunardi@gmail.com The ethnography of education as a reaction against a centralized Jesus Maria SOUSA, Madeira University, Portugal, and top-down curriculum angi@staff.uma.pt Teaching work and resistance in a conservative context: the Brazilian Andrea Barbosa GOUVEIA, ANPED/UFPR, Brazil, andrea- Teacher Union agenda gouveia@uol.com.br gouveia@uol.com.br Performativity Practices in The Portuguese Educational System Joana SOUSA, University of Minho, Portugal, joanarfsousa@gmail.com ; José Augusto PACHECO, University of Minho, Portugal, jpacheco@ie.uminho.pt
+Teaching Work Teaching Work and Curricular Changes in The Contemporary World: Traveling Reforms and The Neoconservative Agenda in Education Policies D3-G 1.31 - 27 Globalization, Regionalization and Nationality: Education in Times of Mário Luiz NEVES DE AZEVEDO, Maringa State University, Chair & Discussant: Performativity and Competition Brazil, mario.de.azevedo@uol.com.br Geovana Mendonça LUNARDI MENDES, Curriculum Studies: A Note on Non-Epistemological Crisis José Augusto PACHECO, University of Minho, Portugal, Santa Catarina State University, Brazil, jpacheco@ie.uminho.pt geolunardi@gmail.com The ethnography of education as a reaction against a centralized Jesus Maria SOUSA, Madeira University, Portugal, and top-down curriculum angi@staff.uma.pt Teaching work and resistance in a conservative context: the Brazilian Andrea Barbosa GOUVEIA, ANPED/UFPR, Brazil, andrea- Teacher Union agenda gouveia@uol.com.br gouveia@uol.com.br Performativity Practices in The Portuguese Educational System Joana SOUSA, University of Minho, Portugal, joanarfsousa@gmail.com ; José Augusto PACHECO, University of Minho, Portugal, jpacheco@ie.uminho.pt